 What is CHARIOT

 The goal of CHARIOT is to confront the opioid crisis by empowering the affected communities.
-By engaging our neighbors and loved ones to respond alongside 911, we can reduce response times, help prevent fatal overdoses, and build stronger communities.
+By engaging with our neighbors and loved ones when risk of overdose is increased and offering harm reduction services, we can help prevent fatal overdoses, connect people to local resources, and build stronger communities.

 Don't run.
 Call 911.